woahbase/website/docs/images/alpine-awscli.md

 {{ m.srcimage('alpine-python3') }} with the {{ m.pypipkg('awscli')
 }} and {{ m.pypipkg('awsebcli') }} packages installed in it.

+???+ warning "ElasticBeanstalk-CLI in VirtualENV"

+    Since April'24, `awsebcli` has been pulling in a few dependencies (e.g. Botocore) that are conflicting with AWS CLI.
+Installing them together is causing PIP to be `looking at multiple versions of awsebcli to determine which version is compatible with other requirements.
+This could take a while.` and then eventually fail.
+Currently the fix is to put `awsebcli` inside a virtualenv and add a wrapper script in `/usr/local/bin`.
+(See {{ m.ghfilelink('Dockerfile') }})

 {% include "pull-image.md" %}